 Specific Instructions for different floor types:

 Be sure to never leave any standing water on a linoleum floor, as it will warp the floor, destroy the glue, and cause it to look dingy, even when clean.
 When in doubt, buff dry with a clean towel after you’ve finished washing the floor.

 Always test Branch Basics soap in a hidden area first for colorfastness and compatibility.
 To remove a stain, spray All-Purpose directly on the spot and allow to sit for 1-5 minutes.
 Agitate the area with a brush or rag until the stain disappears.

 To remove oil stains from driveways or garage floors, spray first with water, then spray with All-Purpose.
-Let sit for 5-30 minutes while the enzymes break up the grease.
+Let sit for 5-10 minutes to let the surfactants dislodge, lift up, and break up the grease.
 Then rub briskly with a stiff brush, rinse, and repeat if necessary.